sunghunbae/BE2/README.md

 printf("tc: %f at %f C %f K --> tc: %f at 20 C\n",$tc,$C,$K,$tc*$K/293.15*$v_/$v);
 ```

-### Comparison to the Stokes-Einstein estimation
+### Comparison to the Stokes-Einstein estimation and false rigid assumption

-BE2 results can be compared with the tauc estimated from the Stokes-Einstein equation.
+For comparison, tauc can be estimated from the Stokes-Einstein equation
+or tauc can be predicted following the above rigid BE2 method
+with a false assumption of each structure in the ensemble being rigid.

+**Stokes-Einstein estimation**

 ```
 #!/usr/bin/perl